avashakib/sextalklovetalk/content/post/faq-sexual-lubricants.md

 \~\~\~

-Before we dig deeper into specific questions about lube let’s have a quick overview so you can get closer to finding out which is best for your needs.
+Before we dig deeper into specific questions about lube, let’s have a quick overview so you can get closer to finding out which is best for your needs.

 ##### There are 3 main types of lube.
 Here’s some info about: